Skip to content

 Can groups visit?

-All groups that wish to visit the NMI - Natural History, including educational visits, must book in advance through the Bookings Office.
+All groups that wish to visit the NMI - Natural History, including educational visits, Summer Provision and community groups, must book in advance through the Bookings Office.

 If you wish to enquire about arranging a group visit to the Museum, please visit the Bookings Office and Group Visits page for more information.